armbian/documentation/docs/Process_Release-Model.md

 - check meeting attendees (if nick is not self explanatory, add your forum/github handle.
 Just say hi or something)
 - choose upcoming release officer (so far it was me and Lane)
-- present tasks and project you are working on (open discussion if there will not be much people, otherwise meeting officer call people out)
+- present tasks, bugs or project you are working on (open discussion if there will not be much people, otherwise meeting officer call people out).
+Jira should be open in not already.
 - cycle Jira backlog:
    - discuss task / bug (one at a time)
    - assign to person / release / tag